-Lyndsey & Jordan’s Engagement photos at the Rapsberry Island in Saint Paul, Minnesota
+Lyndsey & Jordan’s Engagement photos at the Raspberry Island in Saint Paul, Minnesota

-Welcome to Lindsey and Jordan’s couple session at the Raspberry Island in a cold and windy day of spring.
+Welcome to Lindsey and Jordan’s couple session at the Raspberry Island on a cold and windy day of spring.
 This session is special for me, not only because it’s a couple with whom I have a really good connection, but it’s also the first of a long list of photo session with Lindsey and Jordan (including their wedding).
-They now have a baby and was very proud to be called for their maternity and new born session.
+Now they have a baby I was very proud they called me for their maternity and new born session.

-We will see the kind of result you can expect if, like Lindsey, you are motivated and follow all my recommendations.
+We will see the result you can expect if, like Lindsey, you are motivated and follow all my recommendations.

 Table of Contents